solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 * token amount: the amount of tokens as seen from the outside.
 For example, an interest-bearing token holding with 10 in token amount is converted to a proportional ownership of 0.5% of the total supply.
-This amount is always shown in UIs, and also cached in the `amount` field of
+This amount should always be shown in UIs using the `AmountToUiAmount` conversion instruction.
 * share amount: the proportional ownership of a holding in terms of the total supply of shares.
-Internally, the interest-bearing token program uses shares to mint / transfer / burn, and this amount is never shown in UIs.
+Internally, the interest-bearing token program uses shares to mint / transfer / burn.
 * spl-token: the base on-chain program for tokens at address `Tokenkeg...` on [all networks](https://explorer.solana.com/address/TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA) which also defines the ABI standard required for other token programs that wish